Holding Space Retreats – Canada – 2019

 (includes accommodation for 10 nights, all meals during the retreats, and breakfasts for in-between days + completing the Holding Space Coach/Facilitator Program online)

-Note: Pay in full, or in three monthly instalments (for an additional 5% fee), starting on the day you register.
+Note: Pay in full, or in three monthly installments (for an additional 5% fee), starting on the day you register.

 Send a message via my contact form, and you’ll hear from either me or my assistant, Krista within a day or two.